Prompts, tests, and outputs

 Prompts from file

-Your prompts may be complicated enough that it's difficult to maintain them inline.
-In that case, reference a file.
+For complex prompts that are difficult to maintain inline, reference external files.
 Filepaths are relative to the configuration file directory:

 prompts: